capa46/project/another-page.md

 <a name="cc-anchor"></a>
 <h4 style="color:green ;">4.
 Discussion</h4>

+- Challenges we faced and solutions:

-- The knowledge graph is still lacking some more detailed information.
-E.g.: lack of IRIs, author.
+ 1. The knowledge graph is still lacking some more detailed information.
+E.g.: lack of IRIs, authors.

+    Find the right information to avoid wrong queries > run different queries

-- LLMs are useful but they must be used carefully and they must be precisely instructed.
+ 2. LLMs are useful but they must be used carefully and they must be precisely instructed.

+    ChatGPT and Gemini bugs > correct them or ask other questions

 <div style="margin-top: 50px;"></div>